mbaumer/us_hep_funding/docs/_states/AR.md

 John Boozman is the #10 Republican on the Senate Committee on Appropriations

-Tom Cotton is not on any of our key committees.

 ## HEP Grants
 ```
 This state received no SC HEP grants from 2012-2019